 Over the years, Conservation Northwest, working in collaboration, has made good headway for forest restoration on Washington's national forests.
 We've helped restore habitat degraded by roads and improve forest sales in young managed stands, for wildlife and habitat.
 We've helped reduce the risk of harsh fires near communities and restore older stands to old-growth conditions.
 Collaborative work has benefited thousands of acres of Washington forests.
 Take a look at our accomplishments to date.

-Tools at hand
+Taking tools at hand

 Forest restoration benefits forests, wildlife, and communities.
 Restoration tools: